AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 ## Overview

-This documentation provides instructions for Adobe Assurance 1.0 APIs.
+This documentation provides instructions for Assurance 1.0 APIs.
 For working with Adobe Experience Platform Assurance, see [refer here](https://aep-sdks.gitbook.io/docs/assurance/project-griffon).

-The Adobe Assurance APIs are a collection of APIs that empower users to test and debug their mobiles apps, when outfitted with the Adobe Assurance Mobile SDK.
+The Assurance APIs are a collection of APIs that empower users to test and debug their web and mobile apps, when outfitted with the Adobe Assurance Mobile SDK.
 When enabled, the user of these APIs will be able to:

 - create, read, and delete sessions